samuelmasuy/psychic-umbrella/README.md

-# psychic-umbrella
+# Psychic Umbrella

-Advanced program design with C++: Final Project
+*COMP345: Advanced program design with C++*

+## Authors

+Cristian Ardelean 27498691
+Nadia Sheikh 25644151
+Ahamd Baiazid 27393016
+Samuel Masuy 26590624

 ## Usage

+**WARNING** Please make sure to have all the text file in this directory, at the reach of the program.
+So that they can be used to interact with the map.

-How to Create a Campaign
+### How to Create a Campaign
 (ALL MAPS AND CAMPAIGNS HAVE TO BE IN THE PROJECT DIRECTORY)

 1. The campaign menu starts with a fresh empty campaign, so in order to create one, you simply build Maps of different levels(Option number 9) and save them or load a map into the campaign(Option number 5).
 After you are done saving the maps, choose the option to Save the campaign, make sure to always save with .txt at the end as an extension.
 Once the campaign is saved it stores your collection of newly created maps in order from the lowest level to the highest.